Understanding Mycorrhizal Fungi: What you need to know.

 So what is mycorrhizal fungi?
 It's a fungi that forms a symbiotic relationship with the roots of most plants.
-In a natural system it is one of the primary ways the plant receives phosphorus, but it has many other benefits as well.
-For fruit trees and veggies, we want endo-mycorrhiza.
+In a natural system, it is one of the primary ways the plant receives phosphorus, but it has many other benefits as well.
+For fruit trees, veggies, and cannabis, we want endo-mycorrhiza.
 The most widely researched species being glomus mossae and glomus intraradices.
 Just to make things more confusing, glomus intraradices can also be listed at g. intraradices, rhizophagus intraradices, or rhizophagus irregularis depending on how current the manufacturer is with terminology.
 Here's a quick list of what to look for when using mycorrhiza:

 - High phosphorus also inhibits mycorrhizal infection.
 Makes sense, right?
-That same study found that if high phosphorus was applied at the same time as the mycorrhiza that the plant didn't bother making that association since it already was getting what it needed directly from the soil.
+Studies have found that if high phosphorus was applied at the same time as the mycorrhiza that the plant didn't bother making that association since it already was getting what it needed directly from the soil.

 - Reusing soil means having spores and hyphal fragments already in the soil and repeat applications may not be needed depending on how the soil has been managed.

 - Reading the package isn't enough.
 Recent testing from the Oregon Department of Agriculture has shown that not all microbial products contain the levels of microorganisms guaranteed on the label.
 To see the list of the products they tested and the results, you can click on this link.

-If you wish to do more research and reading on mycorrhizal fungi, here's a good link to get started at Logical Gardener or pickup Jeff Lowenfel's new book, Teaming with Fungi.
+If you wish to do more research and reading on mycorrhizal fungi pickup Jeff Lowenfel's book, Teaming with Fungi.
 I also did an interview with Dr. Yoram Kapulnik, an expert on the subject.
 (Episode 77)